 I thought we learned our lesson not to mess with Winifred Sanderson’s spellbook… Just whatever you do, don’t invite your virgin friend over and then light a Black Flame Candle on All Hallow’s Eve, OK?
-The only magic we want happening is these fudgy brownies.
+The only magic we need comes from these fudgey brownies.
 Get the recipe from Half Baked Harvest.

 “Practical Magic” (1998) — Midnight Margaritas